myrtp/bootcamp-23-04-myrto/README.md

 ## API Documentation Example
-The API provides endpoints for all resources like the following.
-This example showcases endpoints for users:
+The API provides the following endpoints:

 - `GET /users`: Retrieve a list of users.
 - `GET /users/{userId}`: Retrieve details of a specific user.